n-rosi/n-rosi/README.md

-👋 Hi, I’m @n-rosi, many people call me Niky
+👋 Hi, I’m @n-rosi, many people call me Niky.

 💞️ My main interests are Computer Science, Physics and Renewable Energy.
 Additionally, I would love to deepen the world of Quantum Computing in my next future.